#344 - Don't Like Ending Blog

 We may have leak issues in the house, but it feels great to be back home and to see blooming azaleas!
 Don put on a mask and greeted our Hero/Plumber.
 A few neighbors stopped and chatted outside.
 It's been so long since we've talked comfortably face to face.
 It was cold and quiet and "pandemic-y" when we left in January.
 Now it seems like everyone, (including our plumber) has been vaccinated!

-Don started in, assisting Kerry in the search for broken pipes.
+Don started right in assisting Kerry, in the search for broken pipes.
 I moved soggy boxes from the garage to the sunny patio, beside the dead oleanders.
 Oh why didn't we sort through all those boxes of travel slides and files, during those lockdown days!

 It began to look like our problems could take days to fix.
 We filled buckets of pool water for toilet flushing and we set up a washing station in the sink... kind of like the system that amused us when we stayed in Guatemala, a few years ago.
 I looked at our unopened suitcases and was glad we couldn't use the washing machine.